Korkkii/slamon-python-agent/README.md

 Installing the agent
 --------------------

-setup.py in project root is currently set up installing only the agent.
-To easily install the agent with all required dependencies and the *slamon-agent* command line utility, use e.g. pip:
+To easily install the agent with all required dependencies and the *slamon-agent* command line utility, use e.g. pip.

-    $ pip install path/to/SLAmon
+    $ pip install path/to/SLAMon

 Running the agent
 -----------------